 $principal = New-ScheduledTaskPrincipal -UserId "SYSTEM" -LogonType ServiceAccount -RunLevel Highest

-If you need it to run as the logged-in user:
+If you need it to run as the logged-in user, use this:

 $principal = New-ScheduledTaskPrincipal -GroupId "Users"